JoshDoody/fsn/_book_excerpts/negotiate/salary-negotiation-strategy-overview.md

 ---
 layout: book_page
-title: Why negotiate starting salary?
+title: Why you should negotiate your starting salary
 subhead: You should negotiate staring salary.
 Here's why.
 description: You should negotiate your starting salary to maximize your pay when starting a new job.
 Here's why.
 context: negotiate